 Technical sessions: The three days of the main Forum (June 16-18) will follow the format of the previous meetings, with each half day devoted to a critical topic addressed with a keynote, several short talks, and poster presentations.
-The program for the 2012 meeting illustrates the format and topics for the most recent Forum.
-We will solicit abstracts from participants and build the program from participant submissions.
+The general schedule for the meeting illustrates the format.
+We will post a more detailed program as the Forum approaches.
+The main Forum program will be build around abstracts solicited from participants.

 Arrival and departure: All days of the Forum, including optional workshop and field trip days, begin at 8:00 am and end at 5:30 pm.
 Please plan your travel so that you arrive the evening before the first event that you wish to attend and leave after the last event has concluded.

 Registration deadline is May 2, 2014.
 Although the Forum is aimed at professional geologists, we encourage advanced graduate students to attend.
 You must register on line (opens in a new window).

 Abstract deadline is May 2, 2014.
 All abstracts (one per person) will likely be accepted, and most will be given as posters.
 The program committee will select a small number for the oral sessions.
 You are not required to submit an abstract in order to attend the meeting.
 You must submit your abstract on line.

 If you have questions, please contact Yvette Kuiper (email@example.com).

 Travel: Participants or their home institutions must cover lodging plus travel to and from the workshop.
 The nearest airport is Denver International Airport.

 Lodging: We will offer a low-cost option to stay in the dorms at Colorado School of Mines.
 Lodging, including meals, will be $80/day for a single room or $70/day for a double room.
 Participants who are local or who have made other lodging arrangements can purchase a meal card only for $31/day or buy meals on a pay-as-you-go basis.